Northwestern-CS348/assignment-2-kb-inference-jdillonh/README.md

 - `Ask`: ask queries and return a list of bindings for facts.
 - `Retract`: remove asserted facts from the knowledge base.
 Also, remove all other facts or rules that are dependent on the removed fact or rule.

-The end result of this assignment is a KB that can be used to model a world/game/thing with a static set of rules.
-Most board games and established businesses (during a short period of time) fell into this category.
-In this type of KB, asserted rules should be treated as laws, laying the foundation of the game/business logic; they are unquestionable and therefore must never be removed from the KB.
-Asserted facts could be treated as factual observations about the state of the world/game/thing, situations which hold until they cease to be valid -- when they are retracted by us, the users.
-Inferred facts and rules should be thought of as hypotheses: things you write on a scratch paper when solving a problem.
-They should be generated when there are enough supporting evidences and removed as soon as *any* supporting evidence is retracted.

-## Starter code

-We provide you five files with code: `main.py`, `logical_classes.py`, `read.py`, `util.py` and `student_code.py`.
-(Details about these files are described at the end of this write-up.)

-- `main.py` contains code for testing the KnowledgeBase
-- `student_code.py` contains the `KnowledgeBase` and `InferenceEngine` classes, and is where you will be writing code.
-- `logical_classes.py` contains classes for each type of logical component, e.g. `Fact`, `Rule`, etc.
-- `util.py` contains several useful helper functions
-- `read.py` contains functions that read statements from files or terminal.
-(You won't need to read/explore this file.)

-There are also two data files: `statements_kb.txt` and `statements_kb2.txt`.
-These files contain the facts and rules to be inserted into the KB.
-The provided tests use `statements_kb2.txt`, and you may use `statements_kb.txt` to generate your own tests.

-## Your task

-To get you started, the `Assert` and `Ask` interfaces have been written - exposed via the `KnowledgeBase.kb_assert` and `KnowledgeBase.kb_ask` methods.
+The end result of this assignment is a KB that can be used to model a world/game/thing with a static the `KnowledgeBase.kb_assert` and `KnowledgeBase.kb_ask` methods.

 Your task is two-part: